CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/Blocks/tasks/wait-for-task/wait-for-all-tasks-block-2.md

 ### Result

-Wait for the [IExecutionTask][]'s 7 sercond after they have started, results in the execution containing the [Wait For All Tasks][] block to not wait and the variable `($)Results` being immediately updated to the following:
+Wait for the [IExecutionTask][]'s 7 second after they have started, results in the execution containing the [Wait For All Tasks][] block to not wait and the variable `($)Results` being immediately updated to the following:

 ```json
 [